 The third generation of women in Congress, the 39 individuals who entered the House and the Senate between 1955 and 1976, legislated during an era of upheaval in America, including the civil rights movement, protest against the Vietnam War, the women’s liberation movement and the sexual revolution, and the Watergate Scandal and efforts to reform Congress in the 1970s.

-The fourth wave of women to enter Congress--from 1977 to 2006--was by far the largest and most diverse group.
-These 134 women accounted for more than half (58 percent) of all the women who have served in the history of Congress.
+The fourth wave of women to enter Congress--from 1977 to 2017--was by far the largest and most diverse group.
+The 218 women elected between 1977 and 2016 account for nearly 70 percent of all the women who have served in the history of Congress.
 In the House, the women formed a Congresswomen’s Caucus to publicize legislative initiatives that were important to women.